koenll23/ESP32-Spotify-Controller/README.md

 🔮 Future Improvements
 Add volume control 🎚️
 Enhanced UI with smooth animations 🎨
  > (I won't change anything on this project anymore.
 This will be your challenge.
-I would like to see your results! :D)
+I would love to see your results! :D)

 > 🤝 Contributing
 > Feel free to contribute!
 Fork the repo and submit a pull request with improvements.